Download as ABC · PDF · MIDI Play MIDIPlease make it stop PauseResume N.B. MIDI is a terrible way to learn a fiddle tune!

 Don't believe the rhythm of the MIDI, it's terrible.

-This appears on the album "Längs Gamla Stigar och Färdeväger" by Simon Simonssons Kvartet from 1989 — it's a fantastic version with interesting modern instrumentation and imaginative tonality but, sadly, it seems to be completely unavailable, even on YouTube.
-Here's a link to me playing it, instead, some years ago, with my friend Tab — it's the second of two these two tunes.
+This appears on the album "Längs Gamla Stigar och Färdeväger" by Simon Simonssons Kvartet from 1989 — it's a fantastic version with interesting modern instrumentation and imaginative tonality and, at last, I found it on YouTube.
+Here's a link to me playing it, some years ago, with my friend Tab — it's the second of these two tunes — but I've linked to the Simon Simonsson version below.

 The first beat of some bars is short, the second long — but this can vary bar by bar.
 It's the essence of a certain sort of polska, and the phenomenon is more or less impossible to describe except by demonstration.
 In the first bar of the A part, for instance, the first three notes can be played so as each to take up a more-or-less equal amount of time, as though they were quarter note triplets.
 Personally, I analyze them in the way I've written them — as uneven beat lengths — but I suspect listening will prove more useful than reading in this case.